-Highway driving is almost an art form: there are so many things to keep in mind the entire time, and it truly takes a balance to do it right.
+Highway driving is nearly an art form: there are so many things to keep in mind the entire time, and it truly takes a balance to do it right.
 One of the biggest challenges in driving is to keep a safe following distance.
 This will ensure that you and those around you will stay safe and avoid accidents as much as possible.
 Here are 3 tips to maintain a safe following distance.

 1. Use the 4-second rule.